bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 </details>

 <details>
-  <summary>Buy three from category X, get one from category Y for free</summary>
+  <summary>Buy three from category X, and get one from category Y free</summary>

  <!--
 type: tab